STAT540-UBC/STAT540-UBC.github.io/seminars/seminars_winter_2021/seminar4/sm04_data_and_dplyr.md

 ## Part 3 Exercise

-*By adding one additional function to the code above, calculate the sum of all counts in each sample and divide each expression value by that sum (hint: use mutate).
+By adding one additional function to the unmodified code (in Part 2) above, calculate the sum of all counts in each sample and divide each expression value by that sum (hint: use mutate).

+Please do not use the modified code (in Part 2 exercise) to do this exercise.
+Your code would be different if you use the modified data frame (one with the transcription\_length) instead of the data frame in Part 2 (one without the transcription\_length).

+As an optional exercise, what would be the consequence if we use the data frame with the “transcription\_length” column?

 Remember, you can add multiple new columns using mutate by separating each column with a comma (i.e mutate(x = c(“a”, “b”), y = c(“d”, “c”))).
-Plot this new transformed column.*
+Plot this new transformed column.

 # Part 4 - Analyzing the results of statistical tests